 However, this standpoint contradicts a spate of recently passed state laws.
 Under the Obama administration, medical marijuana users had protections from this federal policy.
-These protections were granted long as they followed their own state’s laws on usage.
+These protections were granted as long as they followed their own state’s laws on usage.

 However, in 2018 the Trump administration’s former U.S. Attorney General Jeff Sessions sought to reverse this policy.
-He asked all U.S. attorneys to aggressively enforce the federal laws, but immediately received immense pushback.
+He asked all U.S. attorneys to aggressively enforce the federal laws but immediately received immense pushback.
 That pushback may have influenced U.S. Attorney General William Barr, as he promised to undo those directives.

 How many states have legalized marijuana?

 Many states take a far different approach to marijuana usage – both for recreational and medical purposes.
 Currently, states vary on how they enforce marijuana laws.
-You can find an interactive map about laws regarding usage, distribution and consumption by clicking here.
+You can find an interactive map about laws regarding usage, distribution, and consumption by clicking here.